subb16/Data_Mining_Project/README.md

   This approach gave a score of 0.10132 which is a very poor score, and the reason is again the highly dense nature of th graph.

 # Kaggle Performance
-In our pursuit of optimizing the clustering performance for the given dataset, we made some adjustments to our method, resulting in a significant improvement in performance.
+For getting a better score on the kaggle leaderboard, we made some adjustments to our method, resulting in a significant improvement in performance.
 Below are the key modifications we made:

  ## Utilization of Normalized Laplacian
 In our previous approach, we employed the standard Laplacian matrix for spectral clustering.
-However, we found that substituting it with the normalized Laplacian yielded better results.
-The normalized Laplacian matrix accounts for high variations in the degree of connectivity among nodes ( mean degree of nodes is around 6k with a std. deviation of 2k ) , leading to more accurate clustering results.
-The mean degree of nodes is around 6k with a std. deviation of 2k.
+However, we found that substituting it with the **Normalized Laplacian** yielded better results.
+The normalized Laplacian matrix proved to be better as it is scale invariant and is not effected by the variance in the degrees  of the nodes ( standard deviation deviation of around 2000 ) , leading to more accurate clustering results.

- ## Direct Clustering without Neural Network
+ ## Not using Neural Network
-Also earlier, we incorporated a neural network (NN) for refining the clustering results.
-However, we experimented with a simplified approach by directly clustering all the points without employing a neural network for post-processing.
-This streamlined approach eliminated the additional complexity introduced by the neural network training and inference process.
+Also earlier, we used a neural network (NN) for predicting the labels of the last 1000 noeds.
+However, we experimented with a simplified approach by directly clustering all the points without a neural network.
+This approach eliminated the additional complexity introduced by the neural network training and inference process.

  ## Result
-The new methodology resulted in a notable increase in the Kaggle score from 0.14390to **0.2791**.
+The new methodology resulted in a notable increase in the Kaggle score from 0.14390 to **0.2791**.